Observer-based Leader-following Consensus for Positive Multi-agent Systems Over Time-varying Graphs: Introduction

+Based on aforementioned observations, we focus on the leader-following positive consensus problem for heterogeneous multi-agent systems under time-varying communication graphs.
+In other words, all agents are allowed to possess mutually different dynamics from each other in both state-space dimensions and system matrices.
+As a result, the conventional treatment by Kronecker product can not be implemented.
+We have to seek new design methodologies to solve the positive consensus problem.

+Recently, observer-based designs are proven to be very effective in handling the heterogeneity of multi-agent systems \cite{su2011cooperative, huang2017consensus, tang2016coordination, liu2018distributed, liu2021redueced, cao2021positive, tang2018distributed, tang2020optimal}.
+Motivated by these results, we aim at distributed observer-based design to achieve the expected leader-following positive consensus goal.
+However, observer-based control even for a single positive plant is nontrivial in contrast to standard linear systems as shown in \cite{rami2011positive}.
+When facing multiple positive agents, we have to deal with extra technical difficulties from heterogeneous agent dynamics and time-varying interactions simultaneously.
+Thus, how to ensure the positivity of agent trajectories as well as the asymptotic tracking performance by distributed observer-based controllers is definitely much more challenging than that for standard multi-agent systems or the homogeneous positive counterpart.

-Based on the aforementioned observations, we will focus on a leader-following consensus problem for heterogeneous multi-agent systems with discrete-time positive linear dynamics under time-varying communication topologies.
-Moreover, we aim at observer-based design to resolve the problem.
-To handle the difficulties brought by the positivity constraints and heterogeneous agent dynamics, we first constructively present a distributed positive observer as a combination of existing distributed results for standard linear multi-agent systems and centralized positive observer design for a single positive plant.
-Then, we show its positivity and convergence of this observer by rigorous analysis.
-After that, we utilize such positive observers to resolve the formulated leader-following positive consensus problem by both state feedback and output feedback controllers under time-varying communication topologies.
+To solve the problem, we first constructively present a distributed positive observer as a combination of existing distributed results for standard linear multi-agent systems and centralized positive observer design for a single positive plant.
+With a specialized initialization, we show its positivity and convergence by rigorous analysis.
+After that, we utilize such positive observers to resolve the formulated leader-following positive consensus problem by both state feedback and output feedback controllers.
+To our knowledge, this might be the first attempt to solve the leader-following consensus problems for general heterogeneous positive multi-agent systems in this setting.